 Briggs W. Morrison, M.D.
 We entered into a new employment agreement with Briggs W. Morrison, M.D. that became effective on March 2, 2016, the date of effectiveness of the registration statement for our initial public offering.
 Dr. Morrison's employment agreement provides for his at-will employment as our Chief Executive Officer.
-Dr. Morrison's annual base salary is \$531,000, which may be increased from time to time based on the review by our compensation committee.
-Dr. Morrison's employment agreement further provides that he is eligible to earn an annual target performance bonus of up to 40% of his annual base salary upon attainment of objectives to be determined by our Board or our compensation committee.
-Upon the completion of our initial public offering, Dr. Morrison received a one-time bonus equal to \$100,000.
+Dr. Morrison's employment agreement established his base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
+For the years ended December 31, 2017 and 2016, Dr. Morrison's base salary was \$549,585 and \$531,000, respectively.
+Dr. Morrison's employment agreement further provides that he is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
+Effective as of January 1, 2018, our Board approved the Compensation Committee's recommendations to increase Dr. Morrison's base salary to \$566,073, with an annual target performance bonus of up to 50% of his annual base salary.

-Pursuant to his employment agreement, Dr. Morrison also is entitled to reimbursement for all necessary and reasonable business expenses incurred in connection with his duties in accordance with our generally applicable policies.
-Additionally, we have agreed to reimburse, or pay for, all reasonable expenses incurred by Dr. Morrison in connection with commuting between our Waltham office and his current principal residence, including Dr. Morrison's actual and reasonable living expenses incurred in the Waltham area and his current principal residence.
-If Dr. Morrison decides to relocate his residence to Waltham, we have agreed to pay Dr. Morrison for ordinary and necessary expenses incurred by him as a result of his relocation.
+Pursuant to his employment agreement, Dr. Morrison also is entitled to reimbursement for all necessary and reasonable business expenses incurred with his duties in accordance with our generally applicable policies.
+Additionally, we have agreed to reimburse, or pay for, all reasonable expenses incurred by Dr. Morrison in commuting between our Waltham office and his current principal residence, including Dr. Morrison's actual and reasonable living expenses incurred in the Waltham area and his current principal residence.
+If Dr. Morrison decides to relocate his residence to Waltham, we have agreed to pay Dr. Morrison for ordinary and necessary expenses incurred by him because of his relocation.